jeffubayi/Landing-page/_posts/2020-2-16-frontend-security.md

 However, I realize that sanitizing and encoding is not an easy task for all existing possibilities, so we may use the following open-source libraries:

-`DOMPurify` .
-This is the most simple to use and has one method to sanitize the user’s input.
+`DOMPurify`-- This is the most simple to use and has one method to sanitize the user’s input.
 It has an option to customize the rules and it supports HTML5, SVG, and MathML.

-`secure-filters` .
-A Salesforce library that provides methods to sanitize HTML, JavaScript, inline CSS styles, and other contexts.
+`secure-filters`-- A Salesforce library that provides methods to sanitize HTML, JavaScript, inline CSS styles, and other contexts.
 It’s especially useful if you want to make use of user input in other places, for example generating CSS or JavaScript.